 - When to flip an existing journal and when to start a new one

-- Find tools to streamline your peer review and publishing processes and make them scalable
+- Find the right tools to streamline your publishing workflows and scale them over time

-- Promote your new academic journal to attract readers and submissions
+- Develop journal promotion and discovery strategies to attract readers and authors

-Quick note: This post is meant to be a primer for starting an OA journal.
-For more detailed overviews of the topics covered within it, be sure to check out our full resource library which includes guides to managing peer review, digital publishing, and more.
+Quick Note: This post is meant to be a high-level primer.
+For more detailed information on the various publication planning topics covered here, be sure to check out our resources page, which includes guides to managing peer review, digital publishing, and more.

 Alright, let’s get to it!

-- A clear space in the marketplace to fill
+- Clear space in the marketplace to fill

-Renowned mathmatician Timothy Gowers explains how he did this with the launch of his newest academic-led journal, Advances in Combinatorics: “the rough level that Advances in Combinatorics is aiming at is that of a top specialist journal such as Combinatorica.
+Renowned mathematician Timothy Gowers explained how he identified a niche for his academic-led journal, Advances in Combinatorics, in a publication launch statement: “the rough level that Advances in Combinatorics is aiming at is that of a top specialist journal such as Combinatorica.
 The reason for setting it up is that there is a gap in the market for an ‘ethical’ combinatorics journal at that level — that is, one that is not published by one of the major commercial publishers, with all the well-known problems that result.”

-Once you’ve determined a niche for your new journal to fill it’s time to finalize your editorial team.
-As founders of a new journal, you and your flagship co-editors will have to be prepared to handle ALL journal operation duties.
-You will be dealing with everything from submission and peer review management to financial planning and promotion for your publication.
-Make sure you are working with co-editors who have the time and ability to take on this commitment.
+If you’ve determined there is a niche for your new OA journal to fill, it’s time to start compiling its editorial team.
+As founding members of a journal, bear in mind that the flagship editors will have to be prepared to handle tasks touching ALL aspects of journal operations.
+Founding editors must be ready to take on everything from submission and peer review process development to supporting early publication promotion.
+Even if your organization has dedicated publishing staff, any journal launch will require all hands on deck.
+So be sure the editorial team you build has the time and ability to take on this commitment.

-With a team and a publication goal in place you can go ahead and start taking the first steps to set up your journal.
-We recommend creating an initial draft of your journal’s “aims and scope,” which you’ll want to include on the about page of your website to give readers and submitting authors a clear overview of what your publication is about.
+With a publication niche and team established, you can take the first steps towards setting up your journal.
+We recommend creating an initial draft of your journal’s “aims and scope” to start (i.e., the primary goals of your journal and the research topics it will cover), which you’ll want to include on the About page of your website.
+You should be able to condense your aims and scope into a single overview paragraph.

-Below your overview paragraph, you’ll want to specify any particulars of your journa’s aims and scope.
+Below your overview paragraph, you’ll want to specify any particulars of your journal’s aims and scope.
 Areas that may warrant more detail include: